 A key consideration when choosing health insurance is a plan’s out-of-pocket costs.
 These are the healthcare expenses you pay yourself, i.e. out of your own pocket.
 Out-of-pocket expenses are paid in addition to your monthly premium for health insurance.
 In order to minimize your healthcare costs, you need to look at your total annual spending for healthcare which includes not just your monthly premiums but also all the money you pay towards deductibles, copayments, coinsurance, and other out-of-pocket expenses.

-Starting in 2014, qualified health plans will all have a maximum out-of-pocket limit for covered healthcare services.
-For 2014, industry analysts estimate this limit will be $6,350.
-However, for those individuals with lower incomes the government shall further reduce the limit as the table below demonstrates.
+Since 2014, qualified health plans have had a maximum out-of-pocket limit for covered healthcare services.
+For 2020 the annual out-of-pocket maximum will be at most $8,150 for individuals and at most $16,300 for families.
+However, for those individuals with lower incomes the government shall further reduce the limit as the table below demonstrates.2

 The information below explains some of the principal categories of out-of-pocket expenses.

-A deductible is the amount of money you pay before your coverage begins.
-For example, if your prescription drug deductible is $100 and you have a $20 medication, you would pay full price for that medication 5 times before the insurance plan would begin its coverage for the drug.
+A deductible is the amount of money you would pay for covered health care expenses before your plan would pay any costs.
+For example, if your prescription drug deductible is $100 and you have a $20 medication, you would pay full price for that medication 5 times before the insurance plan would begin paying for the drug.

 A copayment is a fixed fee for a healthcare service or a drug.
 For example, a health insurance plan may charge a copayment of $10 for every doctor visit.